albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Screen reader commands

-You can use DictationBridge coupled with windows speech-recognition or Dragon  to perform screen reader commands such as reading the window  title, web browsing commands like "next heading" etc.
+You can use DictationBridge coupled with windows speech-recognition or Dragon  to perform screen reader commands such as reading the window  title, web browsing commands like "next heading" etc. It is crucial to remember that the command functionality is independent of the echo back functionality.
+You do not need to install the commands if you only want echo back.

 #### Windows Speech Recognition